phillipnunes/100-days-of-code/log.md

 ### Day 52: January 08 2019

 **Today's Progress**: After a long break and vacation, I returned to the challenge.
 I'm staying in Laravel and reviewing/learning new things.

+### Day 53: January 09 2019

+**Today's Progress**: Today I learned some tricks about Tinker, also returned data from database and learned why CSRF protection is so important...btw, I am using Laracasts to learn.